-We study the collective dynamics of a driven two mode Bose-Hubbard model in the Josephson interaction regime.
-The classical phase-space is mixed, with chaotic and regular components, that determine the dynamical nature of the fringe-visibility.
-For weak off-resonant drive, where the chaotic component is small, the many-body dynamics corresponds to that of a Kapitza pendulum, with the relative-phase $\varphi$ between the condensates playing the role of the pendulum angle.
-Using a master equation approach we show that the modulation of the inter-site potential barrier stabilizes the $\varphi = \pi$ 'inverted pendulum' coherent state, and protects the fringe visibility.
+We study the collective dynamics of a driven two-mode Bose-Hubbard model in the Josephson interaction regime.
+The classical phase space is mixed, with chaotic and regular components, which determine the dynamical nature of the fringe visibility.
+For a weak off-resonant drive, where the chaotic component is small, the many-body dynamics corresponds to that of a Kapitza pendulum, with the relative phase φ between the condensates playing the role of the pendulum angle.
+Using a master equation approach we show that the modulation of the intersite potential barrier stabilizes the $\varphi = \pi$ "inverted pendulum" coherent state, and protects the fringe visibility.